How to PreparePOINT-OF-CARE ULTRASOUND CERTIFICATION ACADEMY

 - Your overall experience with the chosen clinical area

-Connect with us to discuss your group's POCUS needs and receive training and certification recommendations, group discounts, and more.
+Connect with us and we'll prepare a custom package to meet your group's training and certification needs.

 By Victor V Rao MBBS, DMRD, RDMS Ob/Gyn and Abdomen (APCA) Pneumothorax is the presence of air outside the lung and in the pleural space.
 The pleural space is the...